ndwarshuis/org-sql/README.md

 # Usage

+## Interactive Functions

+The following functions can be invoked using `M-x` and should cover the simple use case of creating a database and syncing org files to it.

-## Initializing
+### Initializing

-Run `org-sql-user-reset`.
-This will create a new database and initialize it with the default table layout.
-It will also delete an existing database before creating the new one if it exists.
+Run `org-sql-user-init`.
+In the case of SQLite, this will create a new database file.
+In all cases this will create the tables associated with `org-sql`.

-## Updating
+### Updating

 Run `org-sql-user-push`.
 This will synchronize the database with all files as indicated in `org-sql-files` by first checking if the file is in the database